islamx/foodera/README.md

-# Typika - Store Management System
+# Foodera - Store Management System

 A modern, responsive web application for managing store types and categories with a beautiful Arabic RTL interface.